-For further setup within your Aximmetry project, please follow the steps of the tracked camera setup documentation.
+For further setup within your Aximmetry project, please follow the How to Set Up Tracking Systems in Aximmetry documentation.

-Launch Aximmetry Camera Calibrator.
-In Manage Devices... find Antilatency under the Game category.
+In this case, after launching Aximmetry Camera Calibrator, in the Manage Devices... menu find Antilatency under the Game category.
 Select the tracker you would like to use from the Use device dropdown menu.